abarker/pytest-helper/doc/sphinx_docs/index.rst

 .. default-role:: code

+The pytest-helper package allows modules, both inside and outside of packages, to be made self-testing with `pytest <http://pytest.org>`_ when the module itself is executed as a script.
+The test functions that are run can be in the same module or they can be in a module in a separate test directory.
+Standalone testing modules can also set up so that pytest actually runs them when they are executed.

-The pytest-helper package provides several functions which make it easier to set up and run unit tests in Python using the `pytest <http://pytest.org>`_ testing framework.
-For example, there is a function to make modules self-testing whenever they are executed as scripts, and a function to simplify making modifications to the Python search path.
-One of the most useful features is that relative pathnames are relative to the file in which they occur.
-This package makes use of pytest but is independent of the official pytest project.
+Several additional utility functions are provided to make it easier to set up and run unit tests.
+For example, there is a function to simplify making modifications to the Python search path so tests are discovered.
+One of the useful features of the package is that relative pathnames are always interpreted relative to the directory of the file in which they occur (i.e., not relative to the Python CWD which can vary depending on how the python interpreter is invoked).

 Two kinds of helper functions are provided.
 The first kind are intended to make it easier to run pytest on a test file or files, and the second kind are